dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 4. Namespace-scoped `Placements` specify a _slice_ of `ManagedClusterSets` which select a working set of _potential_ `ManagedClusters`
 5. Then `Placements` _subselect_ from that working set using label/claim selection.

-## Filtering Cluster Sets
+## Subselecting from Cluster Sets with Predicates

-A placement can explicitely list the ClusterSets of interest or it can simply list the cluster label selectors.
+A placement can explicitly list the ClusterSets of interest or it can simply list the cluster label selectors.
 BUT the universe of possible clusters is constrained to those bound to the namespace via the [managed cluster set bindings]({{< ref "#managedclustersetbindings" >}}).

 Here are examples of both use cases.
 Of course they may also be combined into one.